Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally
 Cost: 2 MP
 Effect: The target advances increases two levels on [the Regen/Degen Track](#the-regendegen-track), to a maximum of 5.
-You may only use this Ability once per turn.
+You may only use this Ability once per Turn.
 Description: A sustained healing power.
 This could involve invoking a guardian spirit to heal your targets, infusing them with latent energy in the air, deploying a medical drone, and similar ways to get sustained healing.

 #### Sweeping Strike